 If you already know you’re a one-man wolf pack for studying, then skip to the next tip.

-If you think there’s something to be gained from studying with a partner or in a group, we advise you to choose these study buddies wisely.
+If you think there’s something to be gained from studying with a partner or in a study group, we advise you to choose these study buddies wisely.
 Some people study best by quizzing each other.
 Others learn by teaching one another.
-You may just enjoy studying in the presence of another med student without actually interacting.
+You may just enjoy studying in the presence of another medical student without actually interacting.

 In other words, all those different materials exist for a reason.
 You will likely need to leverage a combination of lectures, review books, question banks, and a mnemonic study aid to truly learn and retain everything you need to know.
 Take some time to figure out what works for you and stick with it.

-There will be times when you feel like giving up…usually at the end of an 80-hour study week.
+As a medical student, there will be times when you feel like giving up…usually at the end of an 80-hour study week.
 Keep something around that reminds you of why you want to become a doctor and what you will contribute to the world when you finish medical school.

 Is it a picture of a loved one who passed away from a (currently) incurable disease?
 Is it a picture you drew as a kid of your white-coated future?
 Is it a copy of Patch Adams?
 A copy of Dr. Suess?